 If you do not need to change the default settings, you can proceed to the next step by clicking on the Mapping & reorder export columns button.

-Once you filter the data, it’s time for renaming and reordering columns to export.
+Once you filter the data, it’s time to rename and reorder columns to export.

 Once you’re done with the necessary changes, proceed to the next step.